72squared/redpipe/README.rst

     client = redis.Redis()
     redpipe.connect_redis(client)

+You only need to do this setup once during application bootstrapping.

 This example just sets one connection up as a default, since that is the most common case.
 But you can connect multiple redis connections to *RedPipe*.
+You can use `redis.StrictRedis` if you want too.
+It doesn't matter.
+Whatever you use normally in your application.
+The goal is to reuse your application's existing redis connection.
+RedPipe can be used to do everything in your application or you can just use it in certain spots.

 More on this later.

-You only need to do this setup once during application bootstrapping.

 Getting Started
 ---------------